Luther Vandross Net Worth 2024

 Sexual orientation

 In 2006, Bruce Vilanch, a friend and colleague of Vandross, told Out magazine, "He said to me, 'No one knows I'm in the life.' ...
 He had very few sexual contacts".
 According to Vilanch, Vandross experienced his longest romantic relationship with a man while living in Los Angeles during the late 1980s and early 1990s.[59]
 In December 2017, 12 years after his death, Vandross' friend Patti LaBelle confirmed that he was gay.[60]
-In addition, Vandross was well aware that officially coming out as gay while he was actively making music would have been detrimental to the trajectory of his career, given the majority of his target audience was women seeking some mode of emotional engagement from his words.
+In addition, Vandross was well aware that officially coming out as gay while he was actively making music would have been detrimental to the trajectory of his career, given the majority of his target audience were women seeking some mode of emotional engagement from his words.
 LaBelle said "[Vandross] had a lot of lady fans" and "he just didn't want to upset the world".[61]

 In December 1985, Vandross filed a libel suit against a British magazine after it attributed his 85-pound weight loss to AIDS.
 He weighed 325 pounds (147 kg) when he started a diet in May of that year.[62]